a-rich/DJ-Tools/README.md

 * `C`: "best" downbeat to begin a mix on (not too high energy, but definitely a prominent downbeat)
 * `D`, `G`, `H`: chronologically successive "drops" of the track (generally following a break / build)
 * `E`: the very first sound of the track (not necessarily a downbeat)
-* `F`: warning flag that the track is close to finishing or approaching a significant dropoff in energy (usually 8 bars before said dropoff / end)
+* `F`: warning flag that the track is close to finishing or approaching a significant dropoff in energy (usually 8 or 16 bars before said dropoff / end)

 ---